strapi/strapi-docs/files/users.md

 Thanks to [Grant](https://github.com/simov/grant) and [Purest](https://github.com/simov/purest), you can easily use OAuth and OAuth2 providers to enable authentication in your application.
-By default, Strapi comes with five providers:
+By default, Strapi comes with four providers:
 - Facebook
 - Google
-- Twitter
+- Github
+- Linkedin2 (Oauth2 Provider for Linkedin)

 To use the providers authentication, set your credentials in `./api/user/config/environments/development/grant.json`.